 CVE-2025-11699 Overview

-CVE-2025-11699 is a high-severity session hijacking vulnerability affecting nopCommerce, a popular open-source e-commerce platform built on ASP.NET Core.
-The vulnerability exists because nopCommerce v4.70 and prior, as well as version 4.80.3, does not properly invalidate session cookies after logout or session termination.
-This flaw allows an attacker who has obtained a valid session cookie to maintain access to privileged endpoints, including the /admin panel, even after the legitimate user has logged out.
+CVE-2025-11699 is a session management vulnerability affecting nopCommerce, an open-source e-commerce platform built on ASP.NET Core.
+The flaw exists in nopCommerce v4.70 and prior, as well as version 4.80.3, where the application fails to invalidate sessioncookies after logout or session termination.
+An attacker who obtains a valid session cookie retains access to privileged endpoints such as /admin even after the legitimate user has logged out.
+This weakness enables session hijacking against administrative accounts and customer sessions alike.
+The vulnerability is classified under CWE-613 (Insufficient Session Expiration).

 Critical Impact